Camp Pursuit Frequently Asked Questions

 Some courses have a “Recommended Brain Age” which means that while your kid may be a 1st grader, he or she thinks about a topic at an advanced level.
 For example, we have seen classes where a first grader and an eighth grader work side-by-side on computer programming.

 Next, find out what your kid is interested in.
-The whole purpose of the camp is to allow him or her to pursue individual passions.
-This is not an academic prep camp; instead, it’s a testing ground to get kids fired up about careers or areas of study they normally wouldn’t be exposed to.
+The whole purpose of the course is to allow him or her to pursue individual passions.
+This is not an academic prep course; instead, it’s a testing ground to get kids fired up about careers or areas of study they normally wouldn’t be exposed to.

 We embrace the freedom of choice, allowing campers to choose high-interest STEAM courses that most align with their passions and curiosities.